University of California, Davis, BA

 University of California, Davis School of Law, JD

-Professor Harder joined the McGeorge faculty in 2015 after a decade of practice as an attorney and partner with Downey Brand LLP in Sacramento, and seven years of teaching water law and practice as an adjunct at University California, Davis School of Law and McGeorge School of Law.
-At Downey Brand, Jennifer represented local governments and private entities on water, environmental, and public agency issues.
+Professor Harder bring to the classroom a decade of practice as an attorney and partner at Downey Brand LLP, where she represented local governments and private entities on water, environmental, and public agency issues.
 She represented clients at the State Water Resources Control Board and acted as lead counsel in transactions and litigation related to the California Environmental Quality Act, the federal Endangered Species Act, the National Environmental Policy Act, water financing, public trust, and constitutional water issues, among others.
 Prior to private practice, Jennifer served as a law clerk for the Alaska Supreme Court and for the Office of the Chief Counsel, California Department of Water Resources.

-These experiences inform the design of Professor Harder's courses in water resources and environmental practice, which focus on policy implications of legal rules and skills needed for real world practice.
-Professor Harder also brings these experiences to her work in developing online graduate programming as McGeorge's Faculty Director for Online Learning.
+She also draws on this experience to her work in developing online graduate programming as McGeorge's Faculty Director for Online Learning.
 In 2018 Professor Harder was honored to receive the Hether C. McFarlane Teaching Innovation Award.

-Professor Harder is co-author of Cases & Materials on Water Law, 9th ed.
+Professor Harder is co-author of Cases & Materials on Water Law (10th ed.
+2020).
 Her scholarship explores integration of classic legal principles into contemporary regulatory systems, with a focus on the challenges of local water institutions in meeting equally important objectives of providing a safe and reliable water supply and satisfying human and ecological needs for water.
-Professor Harder's recent papers explore the nature of property rights in groundwater, and the evolution of "water neutral" policies designed to limit the impact of new development.
-Professor Harder is also an active speaker and member of the water law community, a member of the Executive Committee for the Environmental Law Section of the California Lawyers Association, faculty advisor for the California Water Law Symposium and McGeorge's California Water Law Journal, and a graduate of the Water Education Foundation's Water Leaders program.
+Professor Harder's recent papers explore the public trust doctrine, groundwater, and policies designed to limit the impact of new development.
+Professor Harder is also an active speaker and member of the water law community, a member of the Executive Committee for the Environmental Law Section of the California Lawyers Association, faculty advisor for the California Water Law Symposium, and a graduate of the Water Education Foundation's Water Leaders program.

 Statutes & Regulations